 ACOnet Identity Federation

-Categories of members in ACOnet's Identity Federation:
+There are two categories of members in ACOnet's Identity Federation:

 More information describing the ACOnet Identity Federation, and also the federations of other NRENs, can be found on the REFEDS website.